Show: April 15-June 2, 2018

 Artworks, clockwise, by Mary Louise Marino, Rubén Villalta, Sushmita Mazumdar, and Kara Billings.

 GoFundMe Campaign: Sughra Goes to MICA!
 We launched a fundraiser for Studio member Sughra Hussainy who got into MICA’s Community Art MFA program.
-Proceeds from the sale of my 3 paintings in the show go to this fund and so thrilled that one is sold!
+At the reception we announced that proceeds from the sale of my paintings will go to this fund and so thrilled that one is sold!
 Sughra’s painting sold too.
 Hooray!
-Two more paintings to go so if you like them (see below) please let me know!
-And Sughra has more paintings too so email me if you’d like to buy one.